Danewalker/BenchmarkNet/README.md

 Donations
 --------
-This project has already had an impact and helped developers in an improvement of networking libraries.
+This project has already had an impact and helped developers in an improvement of the networking libraries.
 If you like this project, you can support me on [PayPal](https://www.paypal.me/nxrighthere) or [Bountysource](https://salt.bountysource.com/checkout/amount?team=nxrighthere).

 Bitcoin `173ZRNuT4k7ss7rAVmNCZr6hLfFY4DZubU` Litecoin `LhdxsS7AUhUrKMmMyTX1yL4EQp6tzSonDT`